VazkiiMods/Patchouli/docs/patchouli-basics/page-types.md

 example, the value `botania:textures/gui/entries/banners.png` will point to `/assets/botania/textures/gui/entries/banners.png` in the resource pack.
-For modpack creators, this means that any images you want to use must be loaded with an external resource pack (or a mod such as Resource Loader or Open Loader).
+For modpack creators, this means that any images you want to use must be loaded with an external resource pack (or a mod such as Open Loader).
 For best results, make your image file 256 by 256, but only place content in the upper left 200 by 200 area.
 This area is then rendered at a 0.5x scale compared to the rest of the book in pixel size.

 If there's more than one image in this array, arrow buttons are shown like in the picture, allowing the viewer to switch between images.
-If there's only one image, they're not.

 * **title** (String)